The Manse mission

 Why “The Manse”?

-First reason is that it is the name of the building that we are in.
+First reason is that it is the name of our flagship building.

 We felt that we were continuing a tradition of helping people enhance their lives, even though in an aesthetic rather than a spiritual way, so we wanted to keep this name and this mission.